mqxym/hypixel-autotip/README.md

 ## Features
 - AntiAFK plugin is used for sending /tipall every x minutes
 - Autotip.cs script tips random players
+- The script retries tipping when the target player went offline
 - Automatically reconnects when the connection drops

 ## Installation: